trimstray/nginx-admins-handbook/README.md

   > NSA Suite B says that NSA uses curves `P-256` and `P-384` (in OpenSSL, they are designated as, respectively, `prime256v1` and `secp384r1`).
 There is nothing wrong with `P-521`, except that it is, in practice, useless.
 Arguably, `P-384` is also useless, because the more efficient `P-256` curve already provides security that cannot be broken through accumulation of computing power.

-  > Use `P-256` to minimize trouble.
+  > Use `P-256` to minimise trouble.
 If you feel that your manhood is threatened by using a 256-bit curve where a 384-bit curve is available, then use `P-384`: it will increases your computational and network costs.

   > If you use TLS 1.3 you should enable `prime256v1` signature algorithm.
 Without this SSL Lab reports `TLS_AES_128_GCM_SHA256 (0x1301)` signature as weak.